JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-work-with-api.md

 Let's explore an example where the data is already [fetched using YouTube's data API](#fetch-data-from-an-api).
 The goal is to clean and restructure the dataset to prepare for in-depth analysis:

-1. **Reorganize and clean data:**
-You can start by reorganizing and cleaning your data.
+1. You can start by reorganizing and cleaning your data.
 This involves moving certain columns under new headers and removing unnecessary ones for clarity:

 ```kotlin